Admissions Requirements

 Entrance Exam Waivers

-Waivers for the Wonderlic exam and ACCUPLACER tests will be granted to applicants who have earned an associate degree or higher from an accredited U.S. college or university.
+Waivers for the Wonderlic exam and ACCUPLACER tests are granted to applicants who have earned an associate degree or higher from an accredited U.S. college or university, or who have completed foreign postsecondary education determined by AIMS to be equivalent to an associate degree or higher.

-Applicants who graduated from a college or university outside of the United States must also submit a valid TOEFL or IELTS score report.
-The minimum required scores to be eligible for a waiver are as follows:
+Applicants qualifying for an entrance exam waiver based on education completed outside the United States must also submit a valid TOEFL or IELTS score report or receive an approved English Proficiency Exam Waiver.
+Score reports are only valid for 2 years after the test date.
+The minimum required scores to be eligible for an entrance exam waiver are as follows:

 Graduates of a clock-hour program at AIMS Education within the past 5 years, who are enrolling in the equivalent degree program, will also receive a waiver for the ACCUPLACER tests.